 Ramin Sayar, president and CEO of Sumo Logic, said: “Security in the modern world is moving from a human-scale problem to a machine-scale problem.

-“Customers are looking for a approach to help them overcome the pain and complexity around an increasingly perimeter-less world.
-The Jask team are experts in helping customers navigate this world.
+“Customers are looking for a new approach to help them overcome the pain and complexity around an increasingly perimeter-less world.
+The Jask team are experts in helping customers navigate this new world.
 By aligning our efforts as a single team, we are able to democratise security intelligence for all.”

 Sayar cited recent work by analysts at Dimensional Research that purported to show that security analytics tools – particularly legacy SIEM tools – were, by and large, failing to deliver when it comes to actionable insights.
 Dimensional claimed that 93% of security professionals reckoned traditional SIEM products were ineffective in cloud environments.